-- You should never take vitamin C before nor after rhinoplasty.
+- You should never take vitamin C before or after rhinoplasty.

 - Vitamin C increases the scarring of the tissues and may cause a wider scar, an unsightly or a hyperpigmented scar, as well as keloid formation.

-- Although the nostrils are not a place where keloids would normally appear, your columella, the column between your nostrils, may develop it.
+- Although the nostrils are not a place where keloids would normally appear, it can develop on your columella, which is the column between your nostrils.

 Can I brush my teeth before rhinoplasty?

 - Yes, you can brush your teeth before a rhinoplasty.
-If brushing your teeth the morning before a rhinoplasty, make sure that you:
+If brushing your teeth the morning of the rhinoplasty, make sure that you:

 - Use a brand new, out-of-the-box soft toothbrush,